hengmamath/hengmamath.github.io/index.md

 ## News
 - I will be a visiting phd student at UNC, chapel hill from Sep 2024 to Mar 2025, hosted by Prof. [Shankar Bhamidi](https://shankarbhamidi.web.unc.edu).
-- I will attend the 2024 CRM-PIMS Summer School in Probability at Montreal in July 1-26.

  {% include_relative _includes/publications.md %}